-Check out Tableau interview questions if you’re preparing for a job interview!
+Check out Top Tableau interview questions if you’re preparing for a job interview!

 The next step is to convert the datasets into visualizations like tables, charts, graphs, and maps.

 - From the bottom-left corner right-click and add a new worksheet.
-Then, select the sales and Segment variables and create a stacked graph by choosing the bar from the top-right corner.
+Then, select the sales and Segment variables and create a stacked bar chart by choosing the bar from the top-right corner.
 Add the sub-category to the Marks sections to separate the bars.

 - In this visualization, the categories we’ve added are mentioned in different colors.
 However, you can change the colors and change them to different shades of a single color.
 For that, select the Color section from the Marks section, click on Edit colors.

 - Now, select the color of your choice from the Color Palette menu and change the color of each Data Item.
 Apply the changes and add a new worksheet from the bottom-left corner.

 - From the Data panel, right-click on the Profit variable, select Create>> Bins.

 - Create a Horizontal bars visualization using the newly created field “Profit(bin)” and the SUM(Sales).